scholacantorum/public-site/donations/index.md

 Schola Cantorum is dedicated to providing great music to you and your community through concerts, kids’ educational programs, free visits to senior centers, and fun singing afternoons for all.
-We also commission new works by living local composers.
+We also commission new works by local composers.
 This keeps choral music alive and growing.

 As a nonprofit, we’re dependent upon the generosity of our donors.
 And your